Khojasteh/i18n/README.md

   A check list box control that represents a list of cultures (locales).

 - **TTerritoryLabel:** \
-  A label control that displays name and flag of a country/region on a form.
+  A label control that displays the name and flag of a country/region on a form.

 - **TTerritoryBox:** \
   A combo box control that represents a list of countries/regions.